-You're here because you want to know more about Cocker Spaniel history.
+You're here because you want to know more about the Cocker Spaniel history.

-You'll find everything you need here, including information about the breed, their temperament and characteristics and the controversial tradition of tail docking.
+You'll find all you need to know about their origins, including information about the Cocker breed, their temperament and characteristics and the controversial tradition of tail docking.
 Read on...

-The Cocker Spaniel history is a little fuzzy but they can be traced as far back as the 14th century.
+The history of Cocker Spaniels is a little fuzzy, but it can be traced as far back as the 14th century.

-It's said that the breed originated in Spain and that the term 'Spaniel' comes from the French word for Spanish (Espagnol).
+It's said that the breed originated in Spain as hunting dogs and that the term 'Spaniel' comes from the French word for Spanish (Espagnol).

-Once upon a time, there was no formal classification between the different spaniel breeds, they were all known simply as 'Spaniels', sometimes also mis-spelled as 'Spanials'.
+Once upon a time, there was no formal classification between the different spaniel breeds; they were all known simply as 'Spaniels', sometimes also misspelt as 'Spanials'.

 All spaniel breeds are descended from this very old, original dog breed.